nicholaswmin/fsm/README.md

 ## Integrity safeguards

-To safeguard against runtime errors, the input arguments are extensively validated, then both the arguments & the FSM are [`frozen`][obj-freeze].
+To safeguard against runtime errors, the input arguments are validated, then both the arguments & the FSM are [`frozen`][obj-freeze].

 ## Test